 Milk Paint was the Original Red Barn Paint

-When I originally thought of red I was thinking of Barn Red so I did a little research to see if I could find a color that could authentically be called Barn Red (as if all barns were the same red) and found a few paint companies that specialized in authentically made paints from yesteryear, including something I had never heard of, Milk Paint.
-Yup, seems like they used to make paint with milk, and other 100% organic and safe-for-people-and-the-environment materials.
+When I originally thought of red I was thinking of Barn Red so I did a little research to see if I could find a color that could authentically be called “Barn Red” as if all barns were the same red.
+I found a few paint companies that specialized in authentically made paints from yesteryear, including something I had never heard of – Milk Paint.
+Yup, it seems like they used to make paint with milk, and other 100% organic and safe-for-people-and-the-environment materials.
 You can mix milk paint with pigment powders to create just about any color you can imagine.

 Here are just three of many companies where you can buy authentic “old world” paint for your antique furniture, decks, floors, walls, and of course your barn: